Implementing a decision tree data type for text classification.

 - Explain why binary search trees would be preferred over binary search on arrays.

-TextClassifier data type, a binary classification tree for text documents.
+TextClassifier data type, a binary decision tree for classifying text documents.

 TextClassifier(Vectorizer vectorizer, Splitter splitter)